wei2912/WiktionaryCrawler/README.md

 * **zh**

-## `wiki_lang`

-`wiki_lang` is the language code which will determine which language of Wiktionary will the program crawl from.

-The default value is `en`.

-***Note: If you change this to another value, there is no guarantee that the parser will work correctly.
-If you wish to obtain gloss in another language, please use a translator instead.***

-## `subcats_bl`

-`subcats_bl` is a list of regular expressions which can be used to match subcategories that should be blacklisted.

-By default, the following subcats are blacklisted:

-* Category:cmn.*
-* .* derived from Mandarin
-* .* in (simplified|traditional) script

-Note that this is specific to Chinese.

-## `pages_bl`

-`pages_bl` is a list of regular expressions which can be used to match pages that should be blacklisted.

-By default, the following pages are blacklisted:

-* `Appendix:.*`
-* `Template:.*`

 ## Language specific configuration values

 The default configuration values parse simplified Chinese text.
 If you wish to parse another language, please comment out these values and look for your language, then uncomment those config values.